ChiLiubio/microeco/README.md

 ![](https://img.shields.io/badge/Release-1.15.0-orange.svg) ![](https://img.shields.io/badge/Test-1.16.0-red.svg)

 ## Background
-With the development of high-throughput sequencing techniques, the increasing data amount and complexity make the microbiome omics data analysis and management a challenge.
+The increasing volume and complexity of data pose a challenge for the downstream data analysis of microbiome omics data.
-Though there has been a lot of R packages in this filed, it is still difficult to perform data mining fast, efficiently and comprehensively.
+Although numerous R packages exist in this field, it remains difficult to perform data mining in an efficient and comprehensive manner.
-Therefore, we created R microeco package (abbreviated and pronounced as **_[miːkəu]_**).
+Therefore, we developed the R microeco package (abbreviated and pronounced as **_[miːkəu]_**).

 ## Main Features
   + R6 Class to store and analyze data: flexible and modularized
-  + Data normalization
+  + Data preprocessing and normalization
-  + Taxonomic abundance analysis
+  + Taxonomic abundance visualization
   + Venn diagram
   + Alpha diversity
   + Beta diversity